vishwaarx/ChatBot.js/README.md

-# HR/IT FAQ Chatbot: Intelligent Document Retrieval System
+# HR/IT FAQ Chatbot: Intelligent Document Retrieval System(Python Based)

 ## Project Summary
 Our team developed a sophisticated chatbot solution that dynamically addresses HR and IT-related inquiries through intelligent document retrieval.
 Built on a Retrieval Augmented Generation (RAG) architecture, the system delivers precise, context-aware responses by efficiently indexing organizational documentation and retrieving relevant information on demand.